-Finally, there were two significant negotiation challenges.
-The first was the need for better Central American integration.
-Individually, the Central American countries may be too small to justify a U.S. bilateral agreement by themselves, and also trade has been hampered within the subregion by cumbersome customs and other rules.
-For the CAFTA-DR to work well, the United States needed some assurance that goods could flow efficiently within the region, which will be a significant benefit to the agreement.
+flow efficiently within the region, which will be a significant benefit of the agreement.
 Second, there was a difference in negotiating capacity between Central America and the United States.
 U.S. and multilateral offers to assist these countries in developing such capacity were viewed as generous, but also a little self-serving, which required sensitivity in the negotiation process.